The Non-convex Geometry of Low-rank Matrix Optimization

-for some positive numbers $M$ and $m$ and any PSD matrix ${X}$ with $\tmop{rank}({X})\leq 2r$.
-Here $\eye$ is an identity matrix of appropriate sizes.
-This assumption is standard in matrix inverse problem \cite{agarwal2010fast,negahban2012restricted}.
-We show that under this assumption, each critical point of the factored objective function $g(U)$ either corresponds to the low-rank global solution of the original convex program \eqref{eqn:origin} or is a strict saddle point where the Hessian $\nabla^2 g(U)$ has a strictly negative eigenvalue.
-These results are summarized in the following theorem:
+We show that as long as the function $f(\mX)$ in the original convex programs satisfies the restricted well-conditioned assumption~\eqref{nvx:eqn:assumption}, each critical point of the factored programs either corresponds to the low-rank globally optimal solution of the original convex programs or is a strict saddle point where the Hessian matrix $\nabla^2 g$ has a strictly negative eigenvalue.
+This nice geometric structure coupled with the powerful algorithmic tools provided in Theorem \ref{nvx:thm:informal} thus allows simple iterative algorithms to solve the factored programs to a global optimum.